fragcolor-xyz/shards/docs/docs/functions/misc.md

 ## run

-Executes all the chains that have been scheduled on a given node.
+Executes all the chains that have been scheduled on a given `node`.

-`run` takes three arguments: the name of the node, number of seconds to elapse between chain executions, and the maximum number of chain executions allowed.
+`(run <params>)` takes two arguments: name of the node, and node iteration interval (no. of seconds between two node iterations).

-*The last two arguments apply only to looped (defloop) chains and are ignored for other (defchain) chains.*
+*An optional 3rd argument defines the maximum node iterations to run.
+This argument is a debug parameter - do not use for production.*

 === "Code"